broussardjojo/labrynth/Maze/Readme.md

 ### __init__.py
 Python required file which labels the directory as a Python package, to help with relative imports

+### api_players.py
+Contains the source code for our APIPlayer wrapper which protects a referee from bad player implementations

 ### base_strategy.py
 Contains the source code for our Base Strategy model